pvarvia/mgpr/README.md

 ```

 ### Predict method for an mgpr model
-The *predict* function is used to predict using an mgpr model.
+The *predict* function is used to predict using a mgpr model.
 For example, let's split the demo data to separate train and test sets by taking every third row and train a default GP using the training data.
 ```r
 dtest <- mgprdata[seq(1, nrow(mgprdata), 3),]
 dtrain <- mgprdata[-seq(1, nrow(mgprdata), 3),]